 The purpose and the advantages are obvious, so the marketing department gets the order from management to deal with the topic and to develop proposals that can be implemented in a timely and favorable manner.
 But before falling over yourself to get things done, you need to check some prerequisites.
 These must be met so that retention marketing can be used as sensibly and effectively as possible.
 The following three prerequisites requirements are the basic minimums:

 Those who are willing to create these conditions will inspire their marketing team.
-This joy can be incorporated into the work immediately, because enthusiastic employees inspire customers.
+This joy can be incorporated into the work immediately because enthusiastic employees inspire customers.
 We will show what measures are ideal for this in the next section.

-Regular customers assume that the company knows its customers, which products they are interested in and what relationship they share.
+Regular customers assume that the company knows its customers, which products they are interested in, and what relationship they share.
 If you keep this in mind, you can perfectly align your strategy with the customer and respond to it thanks to the collected data.

-For this purpose, the entire range of customer loyalty tools, such as discounts, newsletters with relevant content, bonus programs, loyalty cards and gifts should be available.
-In addition, one should attach importance to personalised e-mails as a means of communication in order to promote up-to-date promotions and offers.
+For this purpose, the entire range of customer loyalty tools, such as discounts, newsletters with relevant content, bonus programs, loyalty cards, and gifts should be available.
+In addition, one should attach importance to personalized e-mails as a means of communication in order to promote up-to-date promotions and offers.
 Last but not least, one has to avoid obstacles that make it difficult for the customer to shop in the company.

 In the foreground is one thing: personalized service.
 These instruments appear generic, but the trick is to adapt them individually to the respective customer.
-This is because regular customers read e-mails and expect the content to offer added value and correspond to their purchasing behaviour.
+This is because regular customers read e-mails and expect the content to offer added value and correspond to their purchasing behavior.
 Those who use their collected data wisely can sharpen the general tools in such a way that they address the emotions of the buyers.
 For example, those who regularly buy a particular product are much more likely to react to a discount for that particular product or to promotions that promote the related goods.
-A subscription that offers a number of deliveries in a certain cycle at a for a lower package price goes a step further.
+A subscription that offers a number of deliveries in a certain cycle for a lower package price goes a step further.
 The data has the power to make regular customers completely happy.

 The more profitable a regular customer is for the company, the sharper these measures must be in order to address him personally.
-Offline, you can offer discounts for repeat purchases, on subscriptions and on credits that can be redeemed in all stores.
-Anyone who manages to convey to his customer that he is something special and feels emotionally in good hands has created ideal conditions for a long and intensive customer loyalty.
+Offline, you can offer discounts for repeat purchases, on subscriptions, and on credits that can be redeemed in all stores.
+Anyone who manages to convey to his customer that he is something special and feels emotionally in good hands has created ideal conditions for long and intensive customer loyalty.
 Online, this is a little easier to implement, as you can use a customer account that offers discounts for the next purchase, personalized emails based on the products already purchased, and the like.
 In e-commerce especially, one should consider a few other ideas, which we will now explain in more detail.